csonto/git-private/README.md

 ### How to install

-1. Get the the `git-private-push` and `git-private-add-fetch` scripts, by either:
+1. Get the `git-private-push` and `git-private-add-fetch` scripts, by either:
     * Cloning this repository:
       `git clone https://github.com/csonto/git-private.git`
     * Downloading [the zip archive](https://github.com/csonto/git-private/archive/master.zip)